Neurosurgical Institute of Florida

 Your Medical Checkup

-You may need to see your primary care doctor to make sure you’re in good shape for surgery.
+You may need to see your primary care doctor and/or cardiologist to make sure you’re in good shape for surgery.
 Tell your doctor what medications you are taking including over-the-counter drugs like cold medicine and aspirin.
 Ask your doctor and surgeon if you should stop taking any medications before surgery.

 Getting Your Home Ready